David_Hastie

-David is Associate Dean, Education Development, at Alphacrucis College.
-This is a strategic role in establishing school partnerships, teacher recruitment pathways, research, advocacy and thought leadership, as they seek to build the first Australian Protestant University.
-Previously he was Education Strategist for the Anglican Schools Corporation (ASC), providing corporate services and assisting with future strategy with 20 urban and rural schools (15,000 students; 2000 staff) primarily in the areas of Teaching and Learning, school system growth, and religious education.
-He still works closely with colleagues at the Anglican Schools Corporation as a senior consultant around education research and school review projects.
+He is the former Deputy Vice President, Development, at Alphacrucis.
+This is a strategic role in establishing school partnerships, teacher recruitment pathways, research, advocacy and thought leadership.
+Previously he was Education Strategist for the Anglican Schools Corporation (ASC).
 David is committed to strategically growing Australian student outcomes across multiple schools, school systems and tertiary sectors, by enhancing learning outcomes and school culture, many schools at a time.
 His PhD (Macquarie) examined the effects of religious schooling in Australia.
-He is an Executive Committee Member of the NSW Institute for Education research, and has published widely in academic and broadsheet media, education and religious sector media, and presented extensively at education conferences.
-He has also written numerous policy and Parliamentary submissions, most recently responses to the Senate Legal and Constitutional Affairs References Committee's inquiry into legislative exemptions that allow faith-based educational institutions to discriminate against students, teachers and staff; the response to the National Regional, Rural and Remote Education Strategy (NRRRES); and the House of Representatives standing committee on Employment, Education and Training's inquiry into the status of the teaching profession, including being called as a witness to its public hearings.
+He is the Executive Director of NECSTEP (National Education Cross Sector Teacher Education Pilot), has served on the NSW Council of Deans of Education, and has published widely in academic and broadsheet media, education and religious sector media, and presented extensively at education conferences.
+He has also written numerous policy and Parliamentary submissions, including being called as a witness to its public hearings.
 David has also served in a range of other teaching and education management roles in NSW rural and urban schools since 1997.

 Qualifications

-Dissertation Title English Teaching in NSW Protestant Schools.
-A study of religious effect.
-2016
+PhD (Macquarie University), English Teaching in NSW Protestant Schools.
+A study of religious effect. – 2016

 Book Chapters